StarUML: History

 A crowdfunding campaign was launched in 2014 to finance a revival of the project under the name StarUML 2.
 The aim of the initiative was to add support for other languages than Java and other modeling notations than UML.
-The campaign failed to raise the needed funds: less than 1000 USD were collected, that is 1% of the campaign's target.
+The campaign failed to raise the needed funds: less than US$1000 were collected, that is 1% of the campaign's target.

 The South Korean company MKLabs publishes since 2014 the new versions of StarUML and licenses them under a commercial proprietary scheme.
 The old open source version is referred to as StarUML 1 in the product documentation, and the version numbering was restarted at 2.0.0. which was released in 2014.
 A multiplatform version 3.0 was released in 2018 for Windows, Linux and MacOS.
 Version 4.0 was released in 2020.
 It included timing and interaction overview diagrams.
 Version 5.0 was published in 2022 and supports Apple Silicon.